faendal/MushroomEdibilityPrediction/Documentation/source/DataUnderstanding/du.md

 | gill-size        | Size of the gills                                |
 | gill-color       | Color of the gills                               |
 | ...              | ...                                              |

+For the complete list of features visit the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/73/mushroom).

 ## Initial Observations
 - The dataset contains mostly categorical features.